Lyall/WOFFFix/README.md

 This list will contain bugs which may or may not be fixed.

 - Removing the 30fps cap causes text to speed up.
 It may also cause numerous other issues.
+- When removing the framerate cap, cutscenes are still animated at 30fps.
 - When using the HUD fix, you may see uncovered UI at the top/bottom/sides.

 ## Screenshots